TASEmulators/BizHawk/README.md

 Click `BizHawk-<version>.zip` to download it.
 Also note the changelog, the full version of which is [here at TASVideos](http://tasvideos.org/Bizhawk/ReleaseHistory.html).
 Extract it anywhere, but **don't mix different versions** of BizHawk, keep each version in its own folder.
 You may move or rename the folder containing `EmuHawk.exe`, even to another drive — as long as you keep all the files together, and the prerequisites are installed when you go to run it.

 Run `EmuHawk.exe` to start.
 If startup is blocked by a Windows SmartScreen dialog, click "More Info" to reveal the override button.
 Third-party antivirus may also block startup.
+There are some command-line arguments you can use: see [*Passing command-line arguments*](#passing-command-line-arguments).

 EmuHawk does have some prerequisites which it can't work without (it will let you know if they're missing).
 The list is [here](https://github.com/TASVideos/BizHawk-Prereqs/blob/master/README), and we've made an all-in-one installer which you can get [here](https://github.com/TASVideos/BizHawk-Prereqs/releases/latest).
 You should only have to run this once per machine, unless the changelog says we need something extra.